Run by School of History, Law and Social Sciences

 This module provides the opportunity for work-based learning, by means of placements with a range of agencies suitable for History, Philosophy or Social Sciences students.
 The aim of the module is to help to prepare students for future work-based contexts.

 Students will identify and arrange their own placements.
 If the student has any difficulties staff will assist in this process.
-Students are allowed to undertake placements either locally to the university, or term time address
+Students are allowed to undertake placements either locally to the university, or term time address.
+Students will undertake 100 hours at their chosen placement.

 *If you are interested in this module, please contact the module convenor prior to choosing it as an option.